APogue/APogue.github.io/_drafts/protest_activities/2024-11-30-Protest-activities-the-encampment.md

 	- 100 plus cops were there

-### Illustrate free speech, unprotected---treated as a gray area
+### Illustrate discrimination---treated as a gray area

+- March pig effigy incident

 - When "equal rights give way to free speech"---UCLA permits more extreme cases of discrimination